Danielstevends/Capstone_Project/README.md

 2. Random Forest
 3. XG-Boost

-More information about the methodology and result could be depicted in the presentation file: Presentation - Climate Impact Assessment of Generator Usage using Machine Learning_ A Case Study from DR Congo.pdf

 More information about the methodology and results can be found in the presentation file:
 *Presentation - Climate Impact Assessment of Generator Usage using Machine Learning: A Case Study from DR Congo.pdf*